-Other than disclosed in the audited financial statements, there was no material contract entered into by the Company or its subsidiaries involving the interest of any Director or controlling shareholder subsisting as at 31 March 2015.
+Other than disclosed in the audited financial statements, there was no material contract entered into by the Company or its subsidiaries involving the interest of any Director or controlling shareholder subsisting as at the end of the financial year ended 31 March 2016.

-UPDATE ON USE OF RIGHTS ISSUE PROCEEDS AND PROCEEDS FROM EXERCISED WARRANTS
+UPDATE ON USE OF RIGHTS ISSUE (2014) PROCEEDS AND PROCEEDS FROM EXERCISED WARRANTS

-As disclosed in the Company's results announcement for the financial year ended 31 March 2015, the net proceeds from the subscription of the Warrants Issue of \$\$0.9 million and net proceeds from the exercise of warrants W170320 of \$\$0.8 million from 1 April 2014 up to 31 March 2015 were deposited into the Company's common bank account used for all of the Company's expenses, including the payment of administrative expenses incurred in the ordinary course of business.
+The net proceeds from the subscription of the Warrants Issue of \$0.9 million and net proceeds from the exercise of warrants W170320 of \$0.8 million from the date of issuance up to 31 March 2016 were deposited into the Company's common bank account used for all of the Company's expenses, including the payment of administrative expenses incurred in the ordinary course of business.

 The use of the net proceeds for working capital purposes were as follows:

 S\$' million

-Net proceeds from subscription of the Warrants Issue
+Net proceeds from subscription of the Warrants Issue 0.9

-(after deducting professional fees and related expenses) 0.9
+(after deducting professional fees and related expenses)

-Net proceeds from exercise of warrants W170320 from the Warrants Issue 0.8
+Net proceeds from exercise of W170320 warrants 0.8

+1.7

-Amount utilized as working capital:-
+Amount utilised as working capital:

 Operating payables (0.8)

 Listing and compliance expenses (0.2)

 Professional fee and annual report expenses (0.1)

 Warehouse rental (0.3)

 Insurance (0.2)

 Utilities (0.1)

-Balance as at 31 March 2015
+Balance as at 31 March 2016